Kareena Kapoor Khan: Public image

-Performances: technique and analysis
+Artistry and analysis

 Kapoor relies on her instincts and spontaneity as an actor.
 She is known to commit heavily to each role, and refrains from rehearsing for a project.
 Commenting on this, director Rajkumar Hirani said "I usually have a habit of conducting rehearsals for my actors, but she insisted on not having them as it would affect her spontaneity.
 She really surprised me with a couple of emotional scenes which we canned in just one take."
 Karan Johar described Kapoor as a "natural", explaining that "she has no craft, grammar or process attached to her acting [...]
 It is a great sense of cinema that can keep her going."
 According to Rensil D'Silva (who directed her in Kurbaan), "Kareena [..] is instinctive and has emotional intelligence.
 She absorbs the situation and performs accordingly.
 Discussing the scene, in fact, harms her."

 In 2010, Rediff.com noted: "[E]ven though a lot of her starring roles have been forgettable, [a] look at her filmography now, however, would show a more thoughtful selection of roles [...] playing to her strengths."
 Her portrayal of a series of superficial characters at the start of her career were criticised; film historian Gyan Prakash explained that these roles "tended to infantilise her, packaging her as daddy's little girl, all bubble and no fizz".
 Critics noted Chameli (2004) as her coming of age, claiming that "a new actor in her was discovered".
 Following her portrayal of a variety of character types in Chameli, Dev (2004), Omkara (2006) and Jab We Met (2007), Kapoor was noted for her versatility.
 In 2010, Filmfare magazine included two of her performances—from Omkara and Jab We Met—in its list of "80 Iconic Performances".
 India Today labelled her "the most versatile female lead in the industry", noting that she "play[s] her roles with trademark spunk".

-Manjula Sen of The Telegraph wrote although she has the worst success ratio among her contemporaries, it does not affect her marketability.
+Manjula Sen of The Telegraph wrote in 2008 that although Kapoor had the worst success ratio among her contemporaries, her marketability remained unaffected.
 Sen believed Kapoor's strength lies in her being versatile; she is "effortlessly honest in her performances.
 It is a candour that spills over in her personal conduct."
 Writing for News18, Rituparna Chatterjee spoke of her transformation to date: "[A]fter 40 films and 10 years of fighting off competition from some of the most versatile actors of her generation, Kareena has matured into a bankable actor reinventing herself with surprising ease."
 In 2004, Kapoor placed third on Rediff's list of "Top Bollywood Female Stars".
 She was later ranked seventh and fifth in 2005 and 2006 respectively, and returned to third place in 2007.
 In January 2011, Kapoor placed fourth on Rediff's list of "Top 10 Actresses of 2000–2010".
+Kapoor featured in Box Office India's "Top Bollywood Actresses" list for thirteen years, and ranked first for five consecutive years (2007–2011) and in its "All Time Top Actress" list.